 With no demand for CH, the boiler fires only when DHW is drawn off, or periodically for a few seconds without any DHW draw-off, in order to maintain the DHW plate heat exchanger in a heated condition.
-This only occurs if pre-heat knob is in the 'ON' period.
+This only occurs if the "PREHEAT" button is pressed and the display reads "HOT WATER PREHEAT ON".